Chemistry (General): Evaluating Sources

 .net (network resource)

-You can always consult a librarian at the Reference Desk.
+You can always consult a librarian at the Research Desk.